haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

-The simulator makes it easy to experiment with different model architectures, hyper parameters, optimizers, and other components of an ML pipeline.

-We define a `registry class <../fedrec/utilities/registry.py>`__ that records all the model definitions, optimizers and attaches a configuration file to the top.
+The simulator makes it easy to experiment with different model architectures, hyper parameters, optimizers, and other components of an ML pipeline.We define a `registry class <../fedrec/utilities/registry.py>`__ that records all the model definitions, optimizers and attaches a configuration file to the top.

 For all your experiments simply define the config file and you are done.